blacksenator/fbcallrouter/README.md

 #### Phone book for trustworthy new numbers

 If you want to add previously unknown but trustworthy  umbers as contacts, you can do this optionally: e.g. in a separate phone book that you have created in the FRITZ!Box.
-YHowever, you can also have these additions added to your standard telephone book..
+However, you can also have these additions added to your standard telephone book..

 #### FRITZ!Box user